Food, Diet, and Culture (FSN 309/509)

 May 25-June 5, 2020

 A Chapman University travel course led by Dr. Prakash and Dr. Pacchioni: The Umbra Institute Center for Food & Sustainability Studies in the lovely hill town of Perugia will serve as our host to explore Italy’s farm-to-fork food system.
 We will visit farms, markets, and wineries, go fishing with local fishermen and truffle hunting in the Apennine Mountains to explore sustainability and impact of global pressures on their food systems.
 Visits to balsamic vinegar production in Modena, Parmesan cheese and prosciutto production in Parma will allow us to explore ancient foods made in modern facilities.
 Join Professors Anuradha Prakash and Federico Pacchioni from May 25- June 5, 2020, to study food in Italy.
 This summer course is approved for Chapman credit and can fulfill requirements in your major, minor, or general education.
 Next summer take advantage of the Umbra Institute’s beautiful location in historic Perugia, Italy.
 The beautiful city and other destinations you’ll visit around central Italy will become your classroom.
-See the course syllabus.
+See this updated course syllabus; there is also a draft itinerary here .

 To ask the professors questions about program options, fill out the form for them below.